lesovsky/pgcenter/doc/pgcenter-config-readme.md

 Installing and removing functions is possible with `pgcenter config`, however, with few limitations:

 - `plperlu` (which means *untrusted plperl*) procedural language must be installed manually in the database you want to connect pgCenter to (see details [here](https://www.postgresql.org/docs/current/static/plperl.html)).
-- perl module `Linux::Ethtool::Settings` should be installed in the system, it's used to get speed and duplex of network interfaces and properly calculate some metrics.
+- perl modules `Linux::Ethtool::Settings`, `Filesys::Df` should be installed in the system, it's used to get stats about network interfaces and mounted filesystems needed to calculate metrics.

 #### Main functions
-- installing and removing SQL functions and views in desired database.
+- installing and removing SQL functions and views in a desired database.

 #### Usage